grame-cncm/faustdoc/src/manual/optimizing.md

 #### Parameter Smoothing

-Control parameters are sampled once per block, their values are considered constant during the block, and the internal state depending of them is updated and appears at the beginning of the `compute` method, before the sample rate DSP loop.
+Control parameters are sampled once per block, their values are considered constant during the block, and the internal state depending on them is updated at the beginning of the `compute` method, before the sample-rate DSP loop.

 In the following DSP code, the `vol` slider value is directly applied on the input audio signal: